Our partners at The Gastric Guru have written a really interesting piece on the weight loss plateau effect.

 If you have not been including strength training in your weekly fitness routine then you should get started.
 Working your muscles will help to strengthen bone tissue, increase lean body mass, and ultimately boost your metabolic rate.

-Have you tried High Intensity Training?
+Have you tried High Intensity Training (or HIT)?
 It is a great way to boost your body strength and muscle capacity.

 Here are some strength training ideas: